-Compared with RUC-27, forecasts from the RUC analysis at 9-km (RUC-9) show additional improvement in track (Figs.7 and 8) and intensity (Fig. 13) at most forecast times.
+Compared with the 27-km resolution RUC (RUC-27) results, forecasts from the RUC analysis at 9 km (RUC-9) show additional improvement in track (Figs. 7 and 8) and intensity (Fig. 13) at most forecast times.
 The impact on precipitation structure is also quite significant.
 Figure 14 shows the forecast precipitation structure from RUC-9 at 1430 UTC 24 July 2005.
-Compared with Fig. 10a, Fig. 14 shows almost all of the main observed features of precipitation are nearly in the right location.
+Compared with Fig. 10a, Fig. 14 shows that almost all of the main observed features of the precipitation are nearly in the right location.

 Better forecasts from RUC-9 could be attributed to the improved analysis after the data assimilation.
-Figure 15 compares the streamline and vector wind fields at 850 hPa and 700hpa from RUC-9 analysis and the CTRL at 0000 UTC 24 July 2005.
-It shows that the RUC-9 analysis produced a strong convergent circulation with tropical storm features at both pressure levels, whereas the CTRL missed the strong convergent circulation associated with Gert.
+Figure 15 compares the streamline and vector wind fields at 850 and 700 hPa from the RUC-9 analysis and the CTRL at 0000 UTC 24 July 2005.
+Results of this comparison show that the RUC-9 analysis produced a strong convergent circulation with tropical storm features at both pressure levels, whereas the CTRL missed the strong convergent circulation associated with Gert.